Adding custom DNS records

 AAAA record

 AAAA records are IPv6 addresses.
-They can be added to point your website to a different hosting company, or different subdomains of your site to external services.
+They can be added to point your website to a different hosting company or subdomains of your site to external services.

-• Host: This is either the root domain or a subdomain
+• Host: This is either the root domain or a subdomain.
+You do not need to add the domain name in the Host field.

 • Root AAAA record: If you want to create an AAAA record for the root domain to point away from DreamHost, you must first set the domain to DNS Only.
 You can then leave this field blank.